 Andrew Ference has enjoyed a long and fulfilling career as a professional hockey player.
 He was only 16 when he moved away from home to pursue his dream of playing professionally.
 Two years later, in 1999, he joined the National Hockey League.
 And in 2011 he won the coveted Stanley Cup alongside his Boston Bruins teammates.

-Now, after 19 years on the ice, Andrew is preparing to launch a career outside the rink.
-And his time at Harvard Extension School has helped him carve out a niche in corporate sustainability.
+But after 19 years on the ice, Andrew decided to retire from hockey and launch a career outside the rink.
+His time at Harvard Extension School helped him carve out a niche in corporate sustainability.

 An Activist at Heart